-This gives you the ability to share your network applications.
+This allows you to share network applications.

-Principle for generating a Java application with WINDEV
+Generating a Java application with WINDEV

 Remark: the number of WLanguage functions that can be used in a Java project is limited in this version.
-This number of functions will increase in the forthcoming versions.
+This number of functions will increase in forthcoming versions.

-Features for a Java project
+Features of a Java project

 Creating a Java project